matthewschmude/Sound-Board/index.md

  - allow admin
  - select download path

--Run Soundboard.exe in Download path.
+Run Soundboard.exe in Download path.
--This will send a file explorer, select the directory to want to get your sounds from.
+This will send a file explorer, select the directory to want to get your sounds from.

 **Output:** where you want audio to output (e.g. vb audio cable into microphone) **Local Output:** output in which you recieve the audio (e.g. headphones)